The Great Carnon Streamworks and Carnon Stream Mine

 The upper part of the valley had been worked by digging pits and trenches until the tide obstructed the works and before the invention of the steam engine made it possible to extend downstream.

-Down to the point marked on the map below, the stream had been worked.
-Here, there was 10 feet of tidal water and an overburden of 20 to 30ft of debris before the tin could be reached.
+Within the boundary marked in grey on the map below, the stream had been worked in the manner described; at its furthest extent downstream there was 10 feet of tidal water and an overburden of 20 to 30ft of debris before the tin could be reached.

 Writing in 1797, Maton says “The number of men and boys employed here amounted to 150 . . . gold in minute quantities is continually found, we actually saw several particles among some ore that had just been washed.”